 Emulating the success of the Royal Institution’s Christmas Lecture 2017, Professor Sophie Scott will take us on a fascinating journey through one of the fundamentals of human and animal life: the unstoppable urge to communicate, in the STAR Lecture 2018.

-Join us in the live audience of the STAR Lecture which will be filmed and is scheduled to be broadcasted on 2 Oct 2018, Tuesday, 7pm on Channel 5.
+Join us in the live audience of the STAR Lecture which will be filmed and is scheduled to be broadcast on Tue 2 Oct 2018 at 7pm on Channel 5.
 Together with the audience, Sophie will journey through with us on how we gained the remarkable instrument that is the human voice.
 We will explore how laughter provides a link to our animal past, how our voice box has changed the shape of our faces and why we sound the way we do.

->

-> Sophie will explore with us the hidden code of communication, the more secret and sometimes more sinister side of human interaction – everything we say without opening our mouths – from contagious behaviours to the emotional clues in smell, and whether information wired directly into our brains is really a future we want.
+Sophie will explore with us the hidden code of communication, the more secret and sometimes more sinister side of human interaction – everything we say without opening our mouths – from contagious behaviours to the emotional clues in smell, and whether information wired directly into our brains is really a future we want.
 Sophie will examine one of the biggest puzzles in science – how and when humans first evolved language – revealing the huge amount of raw brain power and sensory skill needed to understand even a simple sentence and how we convey as much meaning through our tone, pace and pitch of voice as we say with our words.